by Amanda Kahn

 In 1969, Dr. Elizabeth Kübler-Ross outlined 5 stages of grief in her book On Death and Dying to help people cope with grief from the loss of a loved one or news of their own terminal illness.
 Psychologists later noted “that this emotional cycle was not exclusive just to the terminally ill, but also other people who were affected by bad news, such as losing their jobs or otherwise being negatively affected by change” (changingminds.org).

-So how does this tie in to climate change or other new, major ideas and why might it be helpful to keep these 5 stages in mind?
-Well, when I thought about my own thought progression, the changing perspectives of the scientific community at the Currents Symposium, and then how the media and public see climate change, I realized that we’ve been walking through the 5 stages of grief, also called the Kübler-Ross Grief cycle.
+How does this tie in to climate change or other new, major ideas and why might it be helpful to keep these 5 stages in mind?
+Well, when I thought about my own thought progression, the changing perspectives of the scientific community, and then how the media and public see climate change, I realized that we’ve been walking through the 5 stages of grief, also called the Kübler-Ross Grief cycle.
 Quotations below all come from a great summary of the Kübler-Ross Grief Cycle from changingminds.org.